-The preparation of the financial statements in conformity with GAAP requires the Company's management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting periods.
+The preparation of the financial statements in conformity with GAAP requires the Company's management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the condensed consolidated financial statements and the reported amounts of revenues and expenses during the reporting periods.

 Making estimates requires management to exercise significant judgment.
-It is at least reasonably possible that the estimate of the effect of a condition, situation or set of circumstances that existed at the date of the financial statement, which management considered in formulating its estimate, could change in the near term due to one or more future confirming events.
-One of the more significant accounting estimates included in these financial statements is the determination of the fair value of the warrant liabilities.
-Such estimates may be subject to change as more current information becomes available and accordingly the actual results could differ significantly from those estimates.
+It is at least reasonably possible that the estimate of the effect of a condition, situation or set of circumstances that existed at the date of the condensed consolidated financial statements, which management considered in formulating its estimate, could change in the near term due to one or more future confirming events.
+One of the more significant accounting estimates included in these condensed consolidated financial statements is the determination of the fair value of the warrant liabilities.
+Such estimates may be subject to change as more current information becomes available, and accordingly, the actual results could differ significantly from those estimates.